a-ki-yoshi/LiveSplit.MultiNameSplits/README.md

 - **Range**: 0.1–999.0 seconds
 - **Note**: It is recommended to set this to half or less of the Display Time

+#### Details

+- **Overview**: Configure each text segment split by the separator individually: visibility, time, color, and font.
+- **Visibility condition**: If `Separator Text` is not present in any split name, this section will not appear.

+**Items**
+- **Show**: Toggle visibility of the segment.
+You cannot hide all segments (when only one is visible, it cannot be turned off).
+- **Display Time**: How long this segment stays visible before switching (in seconds).
+Default equals the global `Display Time`.
+Once changed here, it will not follow the global value again unless you press Reset.
+- **Color and Font (Color)**: Text color for this segment.
+Overrides color settings elsewhere.
+Note: If the number of segments differs between splits, colors may switch without a fade.
+- **Color and Font (Font)**: Font for this segment.
+Overrides the font configured in the `Layout` tab.
+If the font name is too long, the button may show it only partially.
+- **Move (Up/Down)**: Changes only the order of the settings entries (does not change the display order of split name segments).
+- **Reset**: Restores Show/Display Time/Color/Font of this segment to defaults (after Reset, global settings will apply again).

 ### Subsplits

 This tab is easy to find—look for the blue text.